-- Prospective students are encouraged to speak with the academic program coordinator or the faculty contact designated for each academic program prior to submitting an application. - Newly admitted students are expected to speak with their faculty adviser to set up a program of study prior to registering for their first class. - Graduate Special Students (Non-Degree) students should contact the Office of Admissions (1-877-548-7631) prior to applying.
-(Note: Graduate Special Students (Non-Degree) students wishing to register for courses above the .500-level must receive the approval from the academic area of emphasis to which the course belongs.) - Matriculated students who have not registered for a course in more than a year should consult with their faculty adviser (or division adviser for PSL students) prior to registering for additional classes. - When planning courses, students should schedule appointments with their faculty adviser prior to registering for advanced-level graduate coursework. - Students on academic probation or suspension are required to meet with their faculty adviser (or division director for PSL students) prior to re-registration.
+- Prospective students are encouraged to speak with the academic program coordinator or the faculty contact designated for each academic program before applying. - Newly admitted students are expected to speak with their faculty adviser to set up a program of study before registering for their first class. - Graduate Special Students (Non-Degree) students should contact the Office of Admissions (1-877-548-7631) before applying.
+(Note: Graduate Special Students (Non-Degree) students wishing to register for courses above the .500-level must receive the approval from the academic area of emphasis to which the course belongs.) - Matriculated students who have not registered for a course in more than a year should consult with their faculty adviser (or division adviser for PSL students) or contact the Office of the Registrar before attempting to register for additional classes.
+In some circumstances, students may need to reapply for admission into the program before they are eligible to re-enroll in courses. - When planning courses, students should schedule appointments with their faculty adviser before registering for advanced-level graduate coursework. - Students on academic probation or suspension are required to meet with their faculty adviser (or division director for PSL students) before re-registration.